 Budgeting & Saving

-Talk about a chore!
-Budgeting seems like a lot of work for a little result.
-Of course, I’m kidding.
 Budgeting your money is the only way to financial stability.
-Furthermore, it doesn’t have to be complicated.
+Talk about a chore, but what are you going to do?
+The good thing is it doesn’t have to be complicated.
 You’ll need to track the following figures:

 - The amount and source of income,